My research focuses on cryptography, namely making hard mathematical problems useful or breaking them.

 [ eprint || arXiv ]

-Abstract: We show new hardness and algorithms for S|LWE> with Gaussian and other amplitudes.
+Abstract: We show new algorithms, hardness results and applications for S|LWE> and C|LWE> with real Gaussian, Gaussian with linear or quadratic phase terms, and other related amplitudes.
+Let n be the dimension of LWE samples.
 Our main results are

-2. There is a subexponential time algorithm for with Gaussian amplitude with known phase, given subexponentially many quantum samples.
+1. There is a subexponential-time algorithm for S|LWE> with Gaussian amplitude with known phase, given subexponentially many quantum samples.
 The algorithm is modified from Kuperberg's sieve, and in fact works for more general amplitudes as long as the amplitudes and phases are completely known.

-1. There exist quantum reductions from standard LWE or worst-case GapSVP to S|LWE> with Gaussian amplitude with unknown phase, and arbitrarily many samples.
+3. There exist polynomial time quantum reductions from standard LWE or worst-case GapSVP to S|LWE> with Gaussian amplitude with small unknown phase, and arbitrarily many samples.
+Compared to the first two items, the appearance of the unknown phase term places a barrier in designing efficient quantum algorithm for solving standard LWE via S|LWE>.

-2. There is a subexponential time algorithm for with Gaussian amplitude with known phase, given subexponentially many quantum samples.
+1. There is a subexponential-time algorithm for S|LWE> with Gaussian amplitude with known phase, given subexponentially many quantum samples.
 The algorithm is modified from Kuperberg's sieve, and in fact works for more general amplitudes as long as the amplitudes and phases are completely known.

 QSETH strikes again: finer quantum lower bounds for lattice problem, strong simulation, hitting set problem, and more